1. Identity of the controller and contact details of our Data Protection Officer

 We process this data only to allow your device to establish a connection to our webserver over the Internet.
-This purpose also constitutes our legitimate interest (Art.
+This purpose also constitutes a legitimate interest on our part (Art.
 6 par.
-1 lit. f) GDPR).
-Afterwards the IP address is anonymized and the remaining data is stored in log files.
+1 lit. [f] GDPR).
+After your use of the Site, the IP address is anonymized and the remaining data is stored in log files.

-If you contact us by writing an email, we collect your email address and all information included in the email.
-We use this data to answer your request, which also constitutes our legitimate interests (Art.
+If you contact us via email, we collect your email address and the information included in the email.
+We use this data to answer your request, which also constitutes a legitimate interest on our part (Art.
 6 par.
-1 lit. f) GDPR).
-The ICI Berlin retains the information you provide for as long as it is necessary, that is, until your concern has been dealt with to your satisfaction.
-Afterwards, it will be deleted from our records in a routine operation performed on a quarterly basis, unless you instruct us otherwise by email (to retain it for longer or delete it sooner).
+1 lit. [f] GDPR).
+The ICI Berlin retains the information you provide for as long as it is necessary, that is, until your concern has been addressed to your satisfaction.
+It will subsequently be deleted from our records in a routine operation performed on a quarterly basis, unless you instruct us (via email) to retain it for longer or delete it sooner.

 Register for an event

 On our Site, we provide you with an overview of our past and upcoming events.
-For some of the upcoming events you need to register with us if you wish to attend by providing us with your name and email address.
-Optionally, you may leave us additional information.
+Some of our events require prior registration with us, including your name and email address.
+You have the option of providing us with additional information.
 We use this data to organize the event and your attendance.
 The processing is based on Art.
 6 par.
-1 lit. b) GDPR.
-We store your data until the event is finished and delete it afterwards in a routine operation performed on a quarterly basis, unless you instruct us otherwise by email (to retain it for longer or delete it sooner).
+1 lit. (b) GDPR.
+We store your data until after the event and subsequently delete it in a routine operation performed on a quarterly basis, unless you instruct us (via email) to retain it for longer or delete it sooner.